HL7/US-Core-STU3/pages/_includes/us-core-medicationrequest-intro.md

 The following are example usage scenarios for the US Core-MedicationRequest
 profile:

--   Record or query for medications that have been prescribed to a particular patient
+-   Query for medications that have been prescribed to a particular patient
--   Query for all patients who have been prescribed a particular medication
+-   Record medications that have been prescribed to a particular patient
--   Query for all patients who were prescribed a particular medication within a particular time period

 ##### Mandatory Data Elements and Terminology